Learn how Einstein Healthcare Network engaged more than 250 physicians and had a 17% increase in appropriate use studies utilizing CDS

 Einstein Healthcare Network

 Dr. Ryan K. Lee, MD, MBA, MRMD is Clinical Associate Professor at the Sydney Kimmel College at Thomas Jefferson University.
 He is the Section Chief of Neuroradiology in the Einstein Healthcare Network, and serves as the Director of Quality and Magnetic Resonance Medical Director in the Department of Radiology.
-His areas of expertise include radiation management in imaging, radiology clinical decision support, and MRI Safety.
-He is known for his work not only in CT radiation dose reduction, but also in the reduction of variance in radiation dose.
+Areas of expertise include radiation management in imaging, radiology clinical decision support, and MRI Safety.
+Dr. Lee is known for his work not only in CT radiation dose reduction, but also in the reduction of variance in radiation dose.
 An authority on quality in radiology, he serves on several quality and safety committees in the Einstein Healthcare Network.
 Dr. Lee has worked with National Decision Support Company (NDSC) to incrementally implement the CareSelect™ Platform across the Einstein Healthcare Network.

 When did you start working with NDSC to implement CareSelect™ solutions at Einstein Healthcare Network?